adorsys/open-banking-gateway/docs/architecture/1-loginWithFinTech.md

 ## Description

-### Login-004 Sign In
+### Login-001, -002, -003 FinTechUI.loadFinTechApplication & enterLoginData
+FinTechUI displays the LoginUI to the PSU.
+PSU enters username and password and initiates the login request.

+### Login-004, -005 FinTechApi.login
-The PSU initiate a session with the FinTech providing his username and password as known to the FinTech.
-Upon successful login, the FinTechApi will return a BankSearchScreenConfig and set a FinTechLoginSessionCookie.
+The PSU initiate a session with the FinTech providing his username and password as known to the FinTechApi.

-Username and password  are provided in a FintechLoginRequest object.
-The request is also sent with a cookie used to maintain the login session between the FinTechUI and the FinTechApi (The FinTechLoginSessionCookie).
-If this cookie is sent, the FintechLoginRequest will contain a fintechSessionState used to check the cookie agains CSRF.
+Username and password are provided in a LoginRequest object.
+Upon successful login, the FinTechApi will return a response 200_UserProfile containing:
+* UserProfile: provided in the body.
+* sessionState: provided in the body.
+Used read the FinTechLoginSessionCookie.
+* FinTechLoginSessionCookie: provided in the Set-Cookie header.

+### Login-006 FinTechUI.displayBankSearchScreen
+Upon successfull login, the FinTechUi displays the bank search screen to the PSU.